aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 ***Aspose.BarCode for .NET*** supports any 32-bit or 64-bit operating system having installed: .NET framework 2.0 or later / .Net Core 2.1 or later with System.Drawing.Common (.Net 5 inlcuded) / any other .NET framework supporting the fist two ones.
 The library can be used in any .NET application, including WinForms, WPF, ASP.NET, Mono, Xamarin, UWP, and .NET Core.
 More technical details on this subject are provided in [System Requirements](/barcode/net/system-requirements/).

 ## **Library Contents**
-***Aspose.BarCode for .NET*** includes three main classes: *BarCodeReader* to realize barcode scanning and recognizing, *BarcodeGenerator* to implement barcode generation according to the desired format requirements, and *ComplexBarcode* to work with specific barcodes, for example, such as Swiss QR Code.
+***Aspose.BarCode for .NET*** includes three main classes: *BarCodeReader* to perform barcode scanning and recognizing, *BarcodeGenerator* to provide barcode generation according to the desired format requirements, and *ComplexBarcode* to work with specific barcodes, for example, such as Swiss QR Code.

 ### **Class BarcodeReader**
 ***Aspose.BarCode for .NET*** contains class *BarCodeReader* that is aimed at handling barcode image recognition. *BarCodeReader* has the following basic settings.
 First, it is required to specify the symbology type in the constructor of class *BarCodeReader* and call the *BarCodeReader.ReadBarCodes()* method to read barcodes from an image.
 Then, class *BarCodeReader* applies machine vision algorithms to extract machine-readable tags from the captured image.